 Now let’s talk about how often a zero-click search occurs that can in fact be getting new business for your customers.
 In the example below, the user runs a search for “probate litigation McKinney.”

-As you can see in this example, because the website references “probate litigation” the Lucé Evans Law Google My Business listing appeared in maps.
-The GMB listing for Gibbs Nolte Robison Rose appeared as well, as their website mentions that “estate lawyer” is the practice area that probate falls under.
+As you can see in this example, because the website references “probate litigation” the Lucé Evans Law Google Business Profile listing appeared in maps.
+The GBP listing for Gibbs Nolte Robison Rose appeared as well, as their website mentions that “estate lawyer” is the practice area that probate falls under.

 From maps the user can click to visit the website or for directions.
 When they click on the business name, the detailed specifics about the listing become visible.
 They can now call the business directly from maps, view their products, ask a question and much more.
 At this point the user hasn’t clicked to the business’ website, but they are learning all about the business.